matomo-org/matomo-java-tracker/README.md

 | matomo.tracker.disable-ssl-host-verification | If set to true, the SSL host of the Matomo server will not be validated.
 This should only be used for testing purposes.
 Default: false                 |
 | matomo.tracker.thread-pool-size              | The number of threads that will be used to asynchronously send requests.
 Default: 2                                                                    |

-To ensure the `MatomoTracker` bean is created by the autoconfigure module, you have to add the following property to your `application.properties` file:
+To ensure the `MatomoTracker` bean is created by the auto configuration, you have to add the following property to your `application.properties` file:

 ```properties